Azure/azure-sdk-for-node/lib/services/luis/runtime/README.md

 ### How to use

-#### Authentication, client creation, and resolve prediction as an example.
+#### Authentication, client creation, and getVersionPrediction prediction as an example.

 ```javascript
 const msRest = require("ms-rest");